 If you’ve not heard of Chetan Bhagat, you’re not Indian.
 He’s infamous for writing books which people either love or hate.
 My father HATES his work with a passion, but I have a few friends who really enjoy his books.
-I’ve never read a book by Chetan Bhagat before.
 One of my friends read this recently and said he related to it a lot and that I should read it too.
 He gave me his copy and I thought that I might as well give it a go.
-I was pleasantly surprised by it because all of my family members hate his work – I didn’t think it was brilliant, and I probably wouldn’t recommend it to anyone, but it wasn’t bad.
+I was pleasantly surprised by it because all of my family members hate his work – I didn’t think it was brilliant, and I wouldn’t recommend it to anyone, but it wasn’t awful.

 The book starts off with Bhagat meeting Gopal, the director of GangaTech Varanasi, having a few drinks and then having to drop Gopal at the hospital because he drank too much and collapsed.
 Gopal then proceeds to tell Chetan about why he is so miserable – he lost the girl of his dreams, Aarti.
 Then, the story of Gopal’s life unfurls.